scriptpapi/MPGS-Integration-Guides-and-Samples/docs/hosted-checkout.md

-# Mastercard Gateway Hosted Checkout Integration Sample
+# Hosted Checkout Integration Guide & Samples
 A quick guide with samples using the Hosted Checkout method in Mastercard Gateway.
 This is the easiest and fastest method to start accepting payments.
 It is also fully PCI-Complied as you don't have to to handle any payment details.
 The drawback for this method is that you will have limited control over your payment page look and feel.